nodejs/node-gyp/README.md

 # `node-gyp` - Node.js native addon build tool

 `node-gyp` is a cross-platform command-line tool written in Node.js for compiling native addon modules for Node.js.
-It bundles the [gyp](https://gyp.gsrc.io) project used by the Chromium team and takes away the pain of dealing with the various differences in build platforms.
+It bundles the [gyp](https://gyp3.org/) project used by the Node.js core team and takes away the pain of dealing with the various differences in build platforms.

-Multiple target versions of Node.js are supported (i.e. `0.8`, ..., `4`, `5`, `6`,
+Multiple target versions of Node.js are supported (i.e. `6`, `8`, `10`, etc.),
-etc.), regardless of what version of Node.js is actually installed on your system (`node-gyp` downloads the necessary development files or headers for the target version).
+regardless of what version of Node.js is actually installed on your system (`node-gyp` downloads the necessary development files and headers for the target version).

 ## Features